On this page

 - companies or organisations whose installations participate in the covenant of Several Year Agreements for Energy Efficiency Meerjarenafspraken energie-efficiëntie (MJA3) (in Dutch)

 - companies in the horticulture sector participating in the CO2 cost equalisation system (in Dutch)

-If your company is obliged to comply with an EED (Energy Efficiency Directive) energy audit, in addition to the obligation to report on the measures taken to save energy.
-Then you have until 5 December 2019 at the latest to report which measures you have taken.
-This can also be done via RVO.nl’s ePortal (eLoket).
+Is your company obliged to comply with an EED (Energy Efficiency Directive) energy audit?
+Then you had to report by 5 December 2019 which measures you have taken.
+This could also be done via RVO.nl’s ePortal (eLoket).